Nevoss/form-wrapper-js/README.md

   }
 })

-// or setting some defaults that will apply to all the new instance of the form Form.defaults.options.successfulSubmission.clearTouched = false
+// setting defaults that will apply on new Form instances.
+Form.defaults.options.successfulSubmission.clearTouched = false
 // or
 Form.assignDefaultOptions({